-- (1) The National Council of Provinces must elect a Chairperson and two Deputy Chairpersons from among the delegates. - (2) The Chairperson and one of the Deputy Chairpersons are elected from among the permanent delegates for five years unless their terms as delegates expire earlier. - (3) The other Deputy Chairperson is elected for a term of one year, and must be succeeded by a delegate from another province, so that every province is represented in turn. - (4) The President of the Constitutional Court must preside over the election of the Chairperson, or designate another judge to do so.
-The Chairperson presides over the election of the Deputy Chairpersons. - (5) The procedure set out in Part A of Schedule 3 applies to election of the Chairperson and the Deputy Chairpersons. - (6) The National Council of Provinces may remove the Chairperson or a Deputy Chairperson from office. - (7) In terms of its rules and orders, the National Council of Provinces may elect from among the delegates other presiding officers to assist the Chairperson and Deputy Chairpersons.
+- (1) The National Council of Provinces must elect a Chairperson and two Deputy Chairpersons from among the delegates. - (2) The Chairperson and one of the Deputy Chairpersons are elected from among the permanent delegates for five years unless their terms as delegates expire earlier. - (3) The other Deputy Chairperson is elected for a term of one year, and must be succeeded by a delegate from another province, so that every province is represented in turn. - (4) The Chief Justice must preside over the election of the Chairperson, or designate another judge to do so.
+The Chairperson presides over the election of the Deputy Chairpersons. - [subsection (4) substituted by section 5 of the Constitution Sixth Amendment Act, 2001] - (5) The procedure set out in Part A of Schedule 3 applies to election of the Chairperson and the Deputy Chairpersons. - (6) The National Council of Provinces may remove the Chairperson or a Deputy Chairperson from office. - (7) In terms of its rules and orders, the National Council of Provinces may elect from among the delegates other presiding officers to assist the Chairperson and Deputy Chairpersons.